pwilczewski/DeepRL_tennis_project/README.md

 ### Introduction

 This repository contains my solution for the third project in Udacity's Deep Reinforcement Learning Nanodegree.
 For this project I trained two agents to solve the Tennis environment by controlling their respective rackets.
-In this environment a reward of +0.1 is provided if the agent hits the ball over the net and a reward of -0.01 is provided if the ball drops to the ground or is hit out of bounds.
+In this environment the agent receives a reward of +0.1 if the it the ball over the net and a reward of -0.01 if the ball drops to the ground or is hit out of bounds.
 The goal of my agents is to keep the ball in play by cooperating to hit it back-and-forth over the net.

 <p align="center"> <img src="tennis.png" width="400"> </p>